mathewbushuru/todoist-monorepo/README.md

  ##### Tech stack

-`Frontend` : React + Vite, React Native, TypeScript, TailwindCSS, Redux, RTK Query, Vitest
+`Web` : React + Vite, TypeScript, TailwindCSS, Redux, RTK Query, Vitest

+`Mobile`: React Native, Expo, TypeScript

-`Backend` : NodeJS, ExpressJS, Jest, SuperTest
+`Backend` : NodeJS, ExpressJS, TypeScript Jest, SuperTest

-`Database`: MySQL
+`Database`: MySQL, PlanetScale

 Note that the backend is deployed on serverless architecture so it faces cold start if the app has spin down due to inactivity.